johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

-Once the onboarding operation is completed the zone owner may trigger the pending removal of another DNS provider by changing the HSYNC State flag for the outgoing DNS Provider to “OFF”.
+Once the onboarding operation is completed the zone owner may trigger the pending removal of another DNS provider by changing the HSYNC State flag for the outgoing DNS Provider to "OFF".
 This informs all the present DNS providers about the pending removal and the offboarding process is automatically initiated.